 We look forward to receiving your application and you continuing your academic journey with us!

-We use a blended approach to teaching and learning – you’ll have face-to-face sessions and take part in online learning.
-Studio and computer suite-based activities are important features of the programme, alongside lectures, seminars and practical-based workshops.
-We encourage you to participate in visits to locations such as galleries and museums, to attend presentations by our visiting speakers, and to go on location for drawing and visual research.
-You’ll also engage in self-directed study, with support from a range of staff including technicians and library/learning resources staff.
+We use a blended approach to teaching and learning.
+You’ll have face-to-face sessions and workshops and take part in online learning.
+Studio and computer suite-based activities are important features of the course, alongside lectures, seminars and practical-based workshops.
+We'll encourage you to participate in visits to locations such as factories, galleries and museums, go on garment research trips and attend presentations by our visiting speakers.
+You’ll also be expected to engage in self-directed study, with support from a range of staff including technicians and library/learning resources staff.

 Module briefs include a wide range of activities such as commercially-based design projects, live briefs, competitions and commissions, and self-initiated projects.
-In addition, there are opportunities for collaborative design briefs that involve working with students from other areas of art and design.
-The sharing of ideas and practices across disciplines helps you to gain a broader understanding of the position of fashion in the wider creative and global art and design based industries.
+In addition, there are opportunities for collaborative design briefs that involve working with students from other creative areas within the Bolton School of the Arts.
+The sharing of ideas and practices across disciplines helps you to gain a broader understanding of the position of fashion in the wider creative and global creative industries.

 In terms of assessment, you’ll have formative assessment to help you learn and develop your knowledge and skills, and summative assessment on which you are graded.
 You’ll receive individual help and advice on your personal work in one-to-one tutorials.
 Peer reviews, where you present your work to a small group of your fellow students for their comment, also provide useful feedback.

 Formal assessment is by coursework.
-This may involve you presenting your portfolio of drawings/design work, samples or practical outcomes, along with a supporting sketchbook of developmental ideas, technical note files, and a written research journal.
+This may involve you presenting your portfolio of drawings/design work, samples or practical outcomes, along with supporting design work of developmental ideas, technical note files, and a written research journal.
 It can also take the form of essays, reports, verbal presentations, assignments, projects and other written work.